batdetect/data_format/readme.md

 ## Meta Data

-Instead of trying to store all the relevant meta data in the filename e.g. the species name, the data collector etc., we instead define a structured meta data file to store all this additional information.
-One option would be to use a `.csv` file, but they can be problematic when there are additional fields added in the future, non-ascii characters, etc. Instead, we follow the annotation format of the [iNaturalist dataset](https://github.com/visipedia/inat_comp) and add additional fields specific to audio files.
+Instead of trying to store all the relevant meta data in the filename e.g. the species name, the data collector etc., we instead define a structured meta data file to store this additional information.
+One option would be to use a `.csv` file, but they can be problematic when there are more data fields added in the future, non-ascii characters, etc. Instead, we take inspiration from the annotation format of the [iNaturalist dataset](https://github.com/visipedia/inat_comp) and add additional fields specific to audio files.
 While this may seem slightly cumbersome, it will hopefully make sharing data much easier.
 The annotations are stored in [JSON format](http://www.json.org/).

-The annotations for a set of recordings can be stored in a single `.json` file as follows:
+The annotations for a set of recordings can be stored in individual files per recording or as lists in a single `.json` file as follows:
 ```
 {
   "audio_files" : [audio_file],